Kansans drank contaminated water for years. The state didn’t tell them.

 On their face, the two stories have little in common.
 Fox is simply covering the Iowa murder because it distracts attention from a revelation that makes Trump look bad.
 But dig deeper and the two stories are connected: They represent competing notions of what corruption is.

 Cohen’s admission highlights one of the enduring riddles of the Trump era.
 Trump’s supporters say they care about corruption.
 During the campaign, they cheered his vow to “drain the swamp” in Washington, D.C.
-When Morning Consult askedAmericans in May 2016 to explain why they disliked Hillary Clinton, the second-most-common answer […]
+When Morning Consult askedAmericans in May 2016 to explain why they disliked Hillary Clinton, the second-most-common answer was […]

 Read the Full Article